-"Fair Market Value" shall mean the closing price on the New York Stock Exchange on the date the value is to be determined as reported in THE WALL STREET JOURNAL (Western Edition).
+"Fair Market Value" shall mean the closing price on the New York Stock Exchange on the date the value is to be determined as reported on the Yahoo!
+Finance website or its successor, or at such time that there is no such website, in THE WALL STREET JOURNAL (Western Edition).
 If there are no trades on such date, the closing price on the latest preceding business day upon which trades occurred shall be the Fair Market Value.